Evolution of Recycling-Oriented Manufacturing

 Quick-Up, a remodeling unit dedicated to the upgrading of system ceiling lighting equipment

 Since the reflector plate is equipped with a power supply component, it is possible to upgrade a fluorescent lighting fixture with a straight tube LED or an iD series lighting fixture by utilizing the existing embedded type and system ceiling type body.
-Because this product utilizes the main body of an existing fluorescent lighting fixture, it enables upgrading with an LED lighting fixture in a short work period, thereby reducing generated waste and waste material disposal costs.
+Because this product utilizes the main body of an existing fluorescent lighting fixture, it enables upgrading with an LED lighting fixture in a short work period and can reduce the environmental load by producing less waste material.

 Modular personal care system